-Subscription and services gross margin of 72% increased year-over-year from 71%, reflecting the continued growth of Ooma Business and associated benefits of economies of scale.
-Cost of subscription and services revenue increased \$0.9 million or 7% year-over-year, primarily due to a \$0.6 million increase in infrastructure costs and \$0.3 million increase in personnel-related costs that support the growth of Ooma Business.
+Subscription and services gross margin of 73% increased year-over-year from 71%, reflecting the continued growth of Ooma Business revenues and associated benefits of economies of scale.
+Cost of subscription and services revenue increased \$1.2 million year-over-year, primarily due to a \$0.6 million increase in personnel related costs and a \$0.6 million increase in infrastructure costs.

-Product and other revenue gross margin of negative 43% was comparable to the prior year quarter.
+Product and other revenue gross margin of negative 37% improved from negative 48% in the prior year period, primarily due to nonrecurring sales of legacy inventories as described above.